 Cynical, stubborn, and fundamentally dishonest, “Gretchen” (Aya Cash) manages to defy expectations with everything she does.
 Gretchen handles PR for some of the biggest and most difficult music acts in town, so she knows how to hold her own.

-On the film side, Cash recently wrapped production on the Netflix action-comedy, Game Over, Man!, starring Workaholics co-creators Adam Devine, Anders Holm and Blake Anderson and produced by Seth Rogen and Scott Rudin.
-Additionally, she has completed work on the dark comedy Mary Goes Round; the indie dark romantic comedy F*cking People, with Noel Wells and Josh Radnor; the indie film Brand New Old Love; and Village People, directed by Paul Briganti.
-Cash’s additional film credits include Martin Scorsese’s Oscar®-nominated film The Wolf of Wall Street, starring Leonardo DiCaprio, as well as Mike Birbiglia's Sleepwalk with Me, The Oranges and Loitering with Intent, among others.
+On the film side, Cash starred in the indie dark romantic comedy Social Animals, with Noel Wells and Josh Radnor.
+Her recent film credits include the Netflix action-comedy, Game Over, Man!, starring Workaholics co-creators Adam Devine, Anders Holm and Blake Anderson and produced by Seth Rogen and Scott Rudin; the dark comedy Mary Goes Round (2017 Toronto International Film Festival), for which she earned the Excellence in Acting Award from the 2018 Vail Film Festival; the indie film Brand New Old Love; and Big Brother Volcano (2017 Los Angeles Film Festival), directed by Paul Briganti.
+Cash’s additional film credits include Martin Scorsese’s Oscar®-nominated film The Wolf of Wall Street, starring Leonardo DiCaprio, as well as Mike Birbiglia's Sleepwalk with Me, The Oranges, and Loitering with Intent, among others.